omniscientjs/omniscient/README.md

 If you are using something other than the cursors from Immutable.js, however, make sure to provide a custom implementation of `shouldComponentUpdate` for efficient rendering.

 See [how to use immstruct](https://github.com/omniscientjs/immstruct/blob/master/README.md) for more information.
+Or the [API Reference](http://omniscientjs.github.io/api/02-immstruct-api-reference/).

 ### Debugging